 Once this takes place, most parties should think about sending a settlement offer.
 Sending the initial settlement offer may not work, but it may begin the conversation.
 It also signals a willingness to negotiate and be reasonable.

 If you are going through a divorce or family law matter, and are interested in resolving your case through settlement, Stange Law Firm, PC can help.
-You can reach us at 855-805-0595 or by contacting us online.
+You can reach us at 855-805-0595 or by visiting our website.